manpriya94/python_assignments/README.md

 note that first letter of first name and last name both should be in capital letters and rest in small.

+Question 8-

-8-take 3 inputs from user : first name , last name and company name. create the email alias for the user and display it.
+Take 3 inputs from user : first name , last name and company name. create the email alias for the user and display it.
 Email alias is first 2 letters of first name , last 3 letters of last name and @company.com example first name : MOhit last name : sharma